iamtheasad/js-note/README.md

 - Any iterable object will be iterate
 - Object, object literal, constructor pattern, factory pattern will be iterate
+- Every time it will give one array item value

 - This function only will only iterate array of collection